hannahtrask/hannahtraskTwo/README.md

 [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=hannahtrask&layout=compact&theme=jolly)](https://github.com/hannahtrask/github-readme-stats)

 ## About me
 I'm a web developer, content creator, and outdoor enthusiast.
-I recently wrapped up a 480-hour software engineering immersive course through General Assembly.
+I completed 480-hour software engineering immersive course through General Assembly in the fall of 2020 and am currently working as a freelance developer.
 I'm passionate about a lot of things on top of web development: local activism, skiing, spending time with my friends, and whitewater boating.

 ### Skills - generally in order of how often I use them.
 * Shopify/Liquid/Ecommerce